 Tension Too Tight

-If you can see the bobbin thread on the needle side of your fabric and/or your fabric is puckering, the needle or spool thread is too TIGHT.
-This means that too little spool or needle thread is being fed with each stitch.
+If you can see the bobbin thread on the needle side of your fabric and/or your fabric is puckering, the needle or top thread is too TIGHT.

 Tension Too Loose

-But if you can see the needle thread on the bobbin side of the fabric, the needle or spool thread is too LOOSE.
-This means that too much spool or needle thread is passing through with each stitch.
+However, if you can see the needle thread on the bobbin side of the fabric, the needle or top thread is too LOOSE.

 How to Adjust Sewing Machine Tension